JoelErmantraut1/stm32f4-project-manager/README.md

 ## Description

-This scripts provides a way of programming STM32F4 boards, without needing to use heavy IDEs, like [Eclipse](https://www.eclipse.org/eclipseide/).
+This scripts provides a way of programming STM32F4 boards, without needing to use heavy IDEs, like [True Studio](https://www.st.com/en/development-tools/truestudio.html).

 ## Usage